Bulkhead Pattern: Isolate Failures Before They Spread

 Most applications share resources freely.
 One thread pool handles all requests.
 One database connection pool serves all queries.
 One worker queue processes all jobs.

 This design is efficient until something goes wrong.
 A memory leak in one part of your application consumes the shared thread pool.
 Now no threads are available for anything else.
-What started as a localized problem becomes a system-wide outage.
+What starts as a localized problem becomes a system-wide outage.

 graph TD